cosbi-research/beesl/README.md

 At this point we recast event extraction as a sequence labeling task as any token may have multiple associated labels.
 Adopting a system thinking approach, we design a multi-label aware encoding strategy for jointly modeling the intermediate tasks via multi-task learning.

 After encoding events as a sequence of labels the labels for the token sequences are predicted using a neural architecture employing BERT as encoder.
 Dedicated classifiers for predicting the label parts (referred as tasks) are devised.
-Experimental results show that the best results are achieved by learning two tasks in a multi-task setup: a single label classifier for the `<d>`ependent and a multi-label classifier for relation and head `<r,h>` able to capture the participation of the same token into multiple events.
+Experimental results show that the best results are achieved by learning two tasks in a multi-task setup.
+A single label classifier for the `<d>`-ependent, and a multi-label classifier for `<r>`-elation and `<h>`-head `<r,h>` able to capture the participation of the same token into multiple events.
 The sequences are finally decoded to the original event representation (Figure 1, top part).

 # Installation